 How to Play:

 Students mark on the game board at the starting position which is numbered as "1" and is in Roma.
-You then ask students a grammatical question - anything at all and they write the answer on the whiteboards.
+You then ask students a grammatical or comprehensin question - anything that has a definitive answer.
+They write the answer on the whiteboards.
 You then tell the group to hold up their whiteboards, tell them the correct answer.
 Students who got the answer correct, roll the die and move the number of spaces on the game board.
 They then make a new mark where they are.
 Students who did not get the answer correct, stay where they are.

 On the board, there are two different abbreviations by some of the numbers.
 Some spaces have an "S" marked and other say "RR."
 "S" stands for switch.
 A student landing on a space with an "S" must switch their board with another player or pair of players.
 My rule is that this must be done quickly, without making a survey of the room to see who is furthest ahead.
 The player who got the "S" takes the board of the player and gives that player, their board.
 If it turns out that they accidentally switched boards with a player who was actually further behind, too bad.